 Day 6: Deva – Vașcău – Sighiștel – Boga

-Afterwards, we continue our itinerary north and we don’t stop until our hiking location, in the valley of the Sighiștel brook.
+Afterwards, we continue our itinerary north and we don’t stop until we reach our hiking location, in the valley of the Sighiștel brook.
 The hike in the Sighiștel Canyon is approx. 5.5 km long, so the total length back and forth is approx. 11-12 km and it would take max.
 7 hours of hike.
 The tour is neither demanding, nor difficult mainly because there are no great differences in elevation.
 The Sighiștel Canyon is a very narrow gorge, surrounded by lush green forest covered cliffs.
 We need a pair of spare boots because we have to cross the Sighiștel brook many times.
 The canyon is also famous for its 26 caves and we enter a few (such as the Măgura cave).
 Afterwards, we have our regular picnic in the beautiful natural surroundings.
 Accommodation in a guest house in the village of Boga for two nights.

 Day 7: Boga – Padiș Region

 From the guest house we go with the local bus (lorry) some 14 km up in the karst area of Padiș, a wonderful natural reservation.
 There are hundreds of hiking opportunities here and we spend the entire day hiking in this area.